Why Fear When Pap Smear Is Here

-Cervical cancer is the number a leading cause of mortality in Indian Women.
-Early detection has better prognosis and outcome.
+Cervical cancer is the number of a leading cause of mortality in Indian Women.
+Early detection has a better prognosis and outcome.
 However, there are several barriers to early detection of this disease in India.
 Poor knowledge about this disease and screening tests is one of the primary reasons for late presentation of the disease and resulting deaths.
 A survey revealed that at least 81% of women patients had poor knowledge about this disease.
-Also, there is some amount of social stigma surrounding this disease, as it is linked to sexual transmission through HPV virus.
-It is appalling that in contrast to western countries (68-84%) only 2.6-6.9% of women undergo pap test in India.
+Also, there is some amount of social stigma surrounding this disease, as it is linked to sexual transmission through the HPV virus.
+It is appalling that in contrast to western countries (68-84%) only 2.6-6.9% of women undergo Pap test in India.

 What exactly happens during a Pap test?

 During the test, the cervical cell sample is obtained from the cervix through the vagina.
 A special instrument called speculum is inserted into the vagina and samples are obtained by using a cotton swab a brush or a wooden stick.
 This is then sent to a lab to be studied under a microscope to detect abnormalities if any.
 This entire procedure takes less than 5 minutes.
 It is recommended that women have their pap test starting age 21 to 65 years.
 It is always a best practice for women to have an open talk with her doctor about when to start screening.
 Women above age 30 are often advised to start an HPV co-testing which includes testing for the presence of HPV virus along with Pap test every 3 years.
 Besides detecting malignancies, This test is also useful in noting cervical changes, inflammation, benign findings, etc.